-If students are interested in the workings of the world you live in, then this is an ideal course for them.
-We may have classes with students from Jersey College for Girls and De La Salle College and lively debate is positively encouraged.
+If you are interested in the workings of the world you live in, then this is an ideal course for you.
+We may have classes with students from JCG and De La Salle and lively debate is positively encouraged.

 Minimum of a Grade 6 in English and Maths or science.
 Preferably a Grade 8 in an essay-based subject such as English or History.
 An interest in current affairs is essential.